WeblateOrg/weblate/docs/admin/install.rst

 Production setup
 ----------------

-For a production setup you should carry out adjustments described in the following sections.
+For a production setup you should make the adjustments described in the following sections.
-The most critical settings will trigger a warning, which is indicated by an exclamation mark in the top bar if signed in as a superuser:
+The most critical settings trigger a warning (indicated by an exclamation mark in the top bar if signed in as a superuser):

 .. image:: /images/admin-wrench.png